pyca/cryptography/docs/x509/reference.rst

         .. versionadded:: 2.5

-        :return str: Format the given RDN set as a `RFC 4514`_ Distinguished Name string.
+        :return str: Format the given RDN set as a :rfc:`4514` Distinguished Name string.